ChiefInnovator/bokeh/README.md

 1. Clone the repository or download the files.
 2. Open `index.html` in any modern web browser.
-3. Use the dropdown menu in the top right to select a theme.
+3. Click the **settings button** (gear icon) in the top right to open the side panel and select a theme.
-4. Click the screen to enter fullscreen mode.
+4. Click the screen (outside the menu) to enter fullscreen mode.

 ## Technologies